thisisdajaaa/thisisdajaaa/README.md

 ### Hi there 👋

+I am a React/Typescript developer from the Philippines.
+Flag: Philippines on Apple iOS 14.2

 - 🔭 I’m currently working on a GraphQL, Typescript, React.js and Express.js clone of reddit.
 - 🌱 I’m currently learning GraphQL, React Native and trying to strengthen my CSS skills.
 - 💬 Ask me about Javascript, React, Django.